Steve Haslam: Halifax Town and Bury

-After almost 100 games for Halifax, it was announced on 18 June 2007 that Steve had made a return to the football league by signing a two-year deal with Bury.
+After almost 100 games for Halifax, it was announced on 18 June 2007 that Haslam had made a return to the Football League by signing a two-year deal with Bury.
 His first goal for the club was a 30-yard shot against Notts County on 13 October 2007.
 Although he had a sustained run in the side towards the end of 2008–09 season due to injury to Paul Scott, his contract was not renewed at the end of the season.

 Hartlepool United

-Steve signed for League One side Hartlepool United on 6 August 2009, after impressing Director of Sport and his former boss at Sheffield Wednesday Chris Turner while on trial.
-Haslam made his debut for Pools on the opening game of the 2009/10 season in a 0-0 draw away at MK Dons.
+He signed for League One side Hartlepool United on 6 August 2009, after impressing Director of Sport and his former boss at Sheffield Wednesday Chris Turner while on trial.
+Haslam made his debut for Pools on the opening game of the 2009–10 season in a 0–0 draw away at MK Dons.
 In May 2011 he signed a new contract with the club.
 Haslam was released on 10 May 2012, he made 63 appearances in all competitions for the club.